 James Earl Ray was raised in Ewing, Missouri, a small, poverty-stricken farming community.
 The Ray family fell into the low end of the Ewing lower class and was known as the town’s “white trash.”
-Raised to be suspicious of everybody, little “Jimmy” especially learned to despise blacks, although he had little to no contact with them throughout his life.
 Ray later moved to Quincy, Illinois, a rowdy river community on the Mississippi River, where he began associating with the town’s “bad element” and getting into minor scrapes with the law.
-In 1959 Ray and an accomplice held up a Kroger store in St. Louis and after being caught, tried and convicted, Ray was sentenced to 20-years at the Missouri State Penitentiary.
+In 1959 Ray and an accomplice held up a Kroger store in St. Louis and after being caught, tried, and convicted, Ray was sentenced to 20-years at the Missouri State Penitentiary.
 Ray had previously served terms in Joliet and Pontiac prisons in Illinois and Leavenworth Federal Penitentiary in Kansas.
 After several escape attempts at MSP, Ray made one final escape plan.
 In 1967, he reported to his job in the prison bakery early and was helped into a large box that was used to ship loaves of bread.
 Soon, a truck drove up to pick up a supply and several boxes, including the one containing Ray, were loaded up and the truck left the Penitentiary.
-It was nearly a year later on Thursday, April 4, 1968 that Ray assassinated Martin Luther King, Jr. in Memphis, Tennessee.
+It was nearly a year later on Thursday, April 4, 1968, that Ray assassinated Martin Luther King, Jr. in Memphis, Tennessee.
 Ray was amazed at the publicity surrounding his deed; he thought that killing King would make him a hero and instead he became a hunted man.
 Ray was soon apprehended, convicted of murder in the 1st degree, and sentenced to 99 years in prison.
-He was sent to the maximum security Brushy Mountain facility in Tennessee, where he tried to escape multiple times.
+He was sent to the maximum-security Brushy Mountain facility in Tennessee, where he tried to escape multiple times.
 In 1991, James Earl Ray was transferred to the River Bend Maximum Security Facility in Nashville.
 He remains on escape status in the records of the Missouri Department of Corrections.

 Charles “Pretty Boy” Floyd first arrived at the Missouri State Penitentiary in 1925 after pleading guilty for his first offense, a $12,000 St. Louis payroll robbery.
 Upon his release in 1929, he continued wreaking havoc across the Midwest robbing banks and murdering in cold blood with a notorious band of outlaws.
 By 1933, Floyd was wanted in several states and known to police as the “most dangerous man alive.”
 In Missouri, he was wanted for three murders.
 He was wanted in Toledo, Ohio for killing a policeman there.
 Numerous Oklahoma bank robberies were credited to Floyd and his gang; he was also wanted in that state for murdering an officer.
 Police officers were warned that he was heavily armed with machine guns and wore a steel vest for protection.
 In June of 1933, Floyd and his gang continued on killing sprees across Missouri and Oklahoma and were identified as the prime suspects in an attempt to free Frank Nash, an infamous Oklahoma outlaw, which resulted in the fatal shooting of four lawmen.
 A massive manhunt ensued for Floyd and the fellow killers.
 Floyd managed to elude law enforcement for weeks before he was apprehended at a farm and shot dead on the spot after trying to flee.